 Most of the trucks, buses, and tractors in the United States use diesel fuel.
 Diesel fuel is a nonrenewable fuel made from petroleum.
+Biodiesel is a renewable fuel that is made from vegetable oils, grease, and animal fats.
 Using biodiesel fuel produces less pollution than using petroleum diesel fuel.
 Any vehicle that operates on diesel fuel can use biodiesel.

 Biodiesel fuel has chemical characteristics similar to petroleum-based diesel, so it can be used as a direct substitute for diesel fuel.
 Biodiesel fuel can also be blended with petroleum diesel in any percentage without reducing vehicle fuel economy.

 Any diesel engine can use biodiesel at blend levels of 5% by volume (B5) or lower.
 A blend of 20% biodiesel with 80% petroleum diesel is known as B20.
-Some federal and state government fleets, such as school and transit buses, snowplows, garbage trucks, mail trucks, and military vehicles, use biodiesel.
+Some federal and state government fleets, such as school and transit buses, snowplows, garbage trucks, mail trucks, and military vehicles, use biodiesel blends of B20 and higher.
 Public fueling stations that sell biodiesel blends to the public are available in nearly every state.

-Low-level biodiesel blends like B2 and B5 are popular fuels in the trucking industry because biodiesel has excellent lubricating properties, so the blends can benefit engine performance.
+Low-level biodiesel blends such as B2 and B5 are popular fuels in the trucking industry because biodiesel has excellent lubricating properties, so the blends can benefit engine performance.

-Pure biodiesel (often called B100) and biodiesel blends are sensitive to cold weather and may require a special type of anti-freeze, just like petroleum-based diesel fuel.
+Pure biodiesel (B100) and biodiesel blends (as well as petroleum-based diesel fuel) are sensitive to cold weather and may require the addition of a special type of anti-freeze.
 Biodiesel acts like a detergent additive, loosening and dissolving sediments in storage tanks.
 Because biodiesel is a solvent, B100 may cause rubber and other components to fail in older vehicles.
 This problem does not occur with biodiesel blends.

 Biodiesel use has increased substantially since 2001

+Many countries encourage the use of biodiesel.
 In 2001, total world biodiesel consumption was about 0.3 billion gallons.
-In 2014, about 8.1 billion gallons of biodiesel were consumed in at least 50 countries, and 54% was consumed in five countries.
+In 2016, about 9.3 billion gallons of biodiesel were consumed in at least 56 countries, and 58% was consumed in five countries.